menu

 Another notable thing is that Yachats is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.

 Yachats is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Compared to the rest of the country, citizens of Yachats spend much less time in their cars: on average, their commute to work is only 10.44 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Yachats does not have a public transit system used by locals to get to and from work.
+Yachats is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics